 - Avoid undercooking the roux.

-You might think that your roux is complete as soon as the butter and flour are combined, but that’s not the case.
+You might think your roux is complete when the butter and flour are combined, but that’s not the case.

 - Carefully and gradually add the cream.